You’ll have plenty of critics, don’t be one of them.

 Might there be any other beliefs that we perhaps picked up and made a part of our “self” because of what was reflected back to us from the people around us?
 How much of other people’s opinions about us shaped who we think we are today?

 Today’s meditation is a journey of the masks we wear in order to make ourselves acceptable to “the world”, looking at each one, and reminding ourselves that we’re getting better at shedding our need for these masks.
 It is well worth repeating this process again and again because as Mooji so beautifully reminds us: “The easy part is being who you are.
 What is hard, is to stop being who you are not.”
-Masks can be sticky.
-It can be a long process before we’re finally ready to put them down for good.
+Masks can be sticky in this way.
+Even once we can clearly see how we’re modulating our behaviour in order to please others, it can still feel so unsafe to step into the world without that old form of protection.
+It can be a long process before we’re finally ready to put our masks down for good.

-As a part of the “identity” we create from the opinions of others, the voices around us in childhood get recorded and adopted and as adults this is the way we speak to ourselves – the ways in which we were spoken to as kids.
+As a part of the “identity” we create from the opinions of others, we also record and adopt the voices around us in childhood, and this often becomes the way we speak to ourselves as adults – the ways in which we were spoken to as kids.

 “Sometimes your mind plays tricks on you.
 It can tell you ‘you’re no good, that it’s all hopeless.’
 But remember this – You are loved, and important and you bring to this world things no one else can.
 So hold on.” – the Boy the Mole the Fox and the Horse